“[N]ot everything that can be counted counts, and not everything that counts can be counted.”

-I was talking to a group of real estate investors at an investor meet up.
-A few of the investors purchased buy and hold properties in the middle of the great recession.
-They focused on the numbers and closed a buy and hold deal with a potential 25% cash on cash return.
-Things were going well for a time, but as soon as the market recovered, vacancies began to rise.
+I was talking to a group of real estate investors at an investor meet-up.
+A few of them purchased buy and hold properties in the middle of the Great Recession.
+They focused on the numbers and closed a buy and hold deal with a potential 25 percent cash-on-cash return.

 The tenants lived there due to the recession.
 As soon as their incomes rose, they left ASAP.
-As a result, the investors dealt with frequent tenant churn, theft and vacancies.
+As a result, the investors dealt with frequent tenant churn, theft, and vacancies.
 Over time, the properties turned into huge liabilities.

-Why Do We Overweigh Metrics?
+Why Do We Overemphasize Metrics?

 I thought it was the hucksters’ way with words and charm that allowed them to steal people’s money.
-Actually, that wasn’t it.
+But actually, that wasn’t it.
 The cons told the investors what they wanted to hear: “You can make a quick buck by investing in X.” The lure of a fat return quenches our collective thirst for money.

-Sadly, that’s where most real estate investors fail — because they focus only on the numbers and neglect the factors that drive the numbers, which results in the utter failure of their investment.
+Sadly, that’s where most real estate investors fail.
+They focus only on the numbers and neglect the factors that drive the numbers, which results in the utter failure of their investment.

 How Can Metrics Hurt Our Investments?

 Donald T. Campbell created numerous works in the field of social science and psychology.
 Unfortunately, most of his work isn’t known in the investment community, so I took one of his laws and put an investor’s spin on it.